KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 }
 ```

-Let’s call these two in the `update` function:
+Call these two functions in the `update` function.

 ```
 // Update the game every tick